Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 # 3.9.1 - Notifications

-## 3.9.1.1 - Ensure 'Turn off toast notifications on the lock screen (User)' is set to 'Enabled'
+## 3.9.1.1 - 'Turn off toast notifications on the lock screen (User)' is set to 'Enabled'

 >[!NOTE]
 >This policy setting turns off toast notifications on the lock screen